derioz/binx_productions/README.md

-# Binx Productions - Photography Portfolio - Created by Damon
+# Binx Productions - Photography Portfolio

-A high-performance, dark-themed photography agency landing page.
+The central hub for the Binx visual agency.

 ## ⚠️ IMPORTANT: Setup
 1. Save your logo as `public/logo.png`.